vanzasetia/pricing-component-with-toggle/README.md

   - HTML and JavaScript
 - Making sure the site should be working with HTML, CSS, and JavaScript

-Also, I wanted to practice using React.
-So, I thought it would be better if I had done the challenge with the technologies that I usually first.
+Also, I want to practice using React.
+I think it would be better if I had done the challenge with the technologies that I usually use first.
 Then, I will be able to focus on the React instead of thinking about everything from scratch.

 ## The challenge